 The math

-At PHPStan's strictest level (10 on PHPStan 2.x), ZealPHP has 75 documented ignore sites across src/. ~57 are genuine architectural design choices (uopz / __call / reflection / dual-mode). ~18 are PHPStan / stub-mismatch limitations where the upstream type information is wrong.
+At PHPStan's strictest level (10 on PHPStan 2.x), ZealPHP has 75 documented ignore sites across src/. ~57 are genuine architectural design choices (ext-zealphp / __call / reflection / dual-mode). ~18 are PHPStan / stub-mismatch limitations where the upstream type information is wrong.

 For framework-level critique with version-by-version traces of how these trade-offs were discovered, justified, or fixed, see CRITIC.md.
-For the lesson learned from over-categorizing the level-1 ceiling as "deliberate trade-off" when most of it was actually unwritten annotations, see the "Cite numbers, not categories" entry at the bottom of that file.

 Found a design tax we haven't documented?
 Open an issue.
 Each release in the v0.2.x line has been driven by public technical review.